Pathoschild/smapi-mod-dump/source/~KhloeLeclair/Almanac/author-guide.md

 <td>

-`IconPath` allows you to specify a path to your own texture. `IconPath` is a string, and it's used via `Game1.content.Load<Texture2D(iconPath)` so can be any texture from the game's content files.
+`IconPath` allows you to specify a path to your own texture. `IconPath` is a string.
+It's behavior changes depending on whether the `IconType` is set to `Texture` or `ModTexture`.

+1. For `Texture`, it's used via `GameContent.Load<Texture2D>(iconPath)` and should follow normal game asset name conventions.

+2. For `ModTexture`, it's used via `ModContent.Load<Texture2D>(iconPath)` and should be a relative path from the root of your Content Pack, including the file extension.

 </td>
 </tr>